 Repairing Enamel Can Prevent Complications

 Enamel infractions often do not cause pain or immediate problems, but they can be the catalyst to a host of dental complications if left untreated.
 When an infraction occurs, small cracks form in the tooth that can allow bacterial invasion and possible infection of the dental pulp.
 At best, you may need root canal therapy to remove inflamed dental pulp from inside the tooth, and then a crown to seal the tooth from further bacteria.
 In more severe cases, the tooth may need to be extracted due to extreme infection deep within the tooth structure.
-Dr. Healy can diagnose the severity of your infraction and recommend treatment as necessary.
+Our surgeons can diagnose the severity of your infraction and recommend treatment as necessary.